Battle of Swally

 The background to this battle also points to the main reason for the Dutch Vereenigde Oostindische Compagnie being organised in 1602.

 Background

 This battle was the result of the Portuguese monopoly over trade with India in the late-15th and 16th centuries.
 Two English ventures, The Company of Merchant Adventurers (established 1551) which became the Muscovy Company in 1555, and the English East India Company also known as "John Company" (established 1600), were desperately attempting to find routes to the East Indies and the spice trade.
-The following three individuals played a key part in the events leading up to this battle: